Quantum Black Hole as a Harmonic Oscillator from the Perspective of the Minimum Uncertainty Approach: Hamiltonian description of the black hole interior

-This justification is based on the fact that both variables \( t \) and \( a \) are confined to the interior of the black hole, where $t\in(0,R_s)$ and $a\in(0,R_s)$.
-Furthermore, they describe the interior dynamics of the black hole in the same manner, as can be verified by comparing equations \eqref{eq:Equanti_of_mot_t} and \eqref{eq:Equa_motion_a}.
+This justification is based on the fact that both variables \( t \) and \( a \) are confined to the interior of the hole, where $t\in(0,R_s)$ and $a\in(0,R_s)$.
+Furthermore, they describe the interior dynamics in the same manner, as can be verified by comparing equations \eqref{eq:Equanti_of_mot_t} and \eqref{eq:Equa_motion_a}.

-A way of detecting singularities is to find where the energy density or the spacetime curvature become infinite and the usual description of the spacetime breaks down.
-However, to be sure that there is an essential singularity which cannot be transformed away by a coordinate transformation, invariants are constructed from the curvature tensor.
-These quantities, particularly the Kretschmann scalar $K=R_{\mu\nu\alpha\beta}R^{\mu\nu\alpha\beta}$, are coordinate invariant measures of whether a singularity exists in some region, given that the said region is not an infinite affine parameter away.
-For the black hole region, given by the metric \eqref{eq:sch-inter_a}, the scalar Kretschmann polynomial, $K$, is given by